-Postgraduate Disabled Student's Allowances are additional funding to help students pay the extra essential costs they may have as a direct result of a disability, including a long-term health condition, mental-health condition or specific learning difficulty such as dyslexia or dyspraxia. they must meet the definition of a disability under the Equality Act 2010.
+Disabled Student's Allowance (DSA) helps pay the extra essential costs a student might have as a direct result of a disability, including a long-term health condition, mental-health condition or specific learning difficulty such as dyslexia or dyspraxia. they must meet the definition of a disability under the Equality Act 2010.